 Preheat the oven to 425 degrees.
 Set rack at center level.
 Line a cookie sheet with parchment paper, set aside.

 Turn the dough out onto a lightly floured surface.
 Fold the dough over on itself (knead) 2 or 3 times, until it is holding together and is less sticky.
-Gently pat the dough into a 6 x 12-inch rectangle about 3/4-inch thick and cut into 8 (3-inch) biscuits with a floured round cutter.
-Transfer to the prepared cookie sheet.
+Gently pat the dough into a 6 by 12-inch rectangle about 3/4-inch thick and cut into 8 (3-inch) biscuits with a floured round cutter.
+Transfer to a prepared cookie sheet.
 Brush on a little milk or cream and sprinkle tops with some sugar, if desired.
 Bake for 10 to 15 minutes, until risen and golden brown.

 Remove to a platter and split each biscuit horizontally with a serrated knife.
 Butter the hot biscuits, if desired then top with about 1/3 cup of berry mixture.
 Replace the tops and top with a tablespoon or so of berries.
 Serve with a dollop of whipped cream.
+Serves 8

 Cook's Note: Chill the bowl and beaters in the freezer for 10 minutes before whipping the cream.